Tchalzzz/alx-system_engineering-devops/README.md

-This is the README file of my shell projects
-The second folder contains the shell permissions task
+Read me for all my shell scripts